Sravanksk/async-django/README.md

             'redis': os.environ.get('REDIS_URL')
           }

-7. Run servers
+6. Run servers

         python manage.py migrate

         python manage.py qcluster

-8. Notice the logs and you can see the server returns response without any delay.
+7. Notice the logs in both the servers and you will find the tasks getting executed asynchronously.

-9. Redis database which is used as cache, holds all the tasks in a queue and then executes it.
+8. Redis database which is used as cache, holds all the tasks in a queue and then executes it.